ekromhout/midPointComplexDemoKubernetes.old/README.md

 Please see specific subdirectories: [midpoint](midpoint) and [demo/complex](demo/complex).

 # Documentation
-- For the `midpoint` and `midpoint-mariadb` containers themselves please see [Dockerized midPoint](https://spaces.at.internet2.edu/display/MID/Dockerized+midPoint) wiki page.
+- For the `midpoint` image and container themselves please see [Dockerized midPoint](https://spaces.at.internet2.edu/display/MID/Dockerized+midPoint) wiki page.
 - For the complex demo please see [midPoint - Grouper integration demo](https://spaces.at.internet2.edu/display/MID/midPoint+-+Grouper+integration+demo) wiki page.

 This is a work in progress.
 For its current status please see [Status of the work](https://spaces.at.internet2.edu/display/MID/Status+of+the+work).